-Take a walk in Thomas Hardy's footsteps this winter
+Take a walk in Thomas Hardy's footsteps

 As a child, Thomas Hardy attended school first in Lower Bockhampton and then in Dorchester.
 His daily walk was from Hardy's Cottage across the Kingston Maurward estate and then followed the Frome river into town.

 On this long walk, the young Hardy would imagine characters from his favourite books chasing behind him and once even came across some smugglers attempting to look nonchalant.